 Your Employment Agreement: The First Step to Protecting Yourself

 Before you write a single line of code or register a domain name, review your employment agreement.
 This document will tell you how free (or restricted) you are to pursue outside business interests.
+New York employers frequently include clauses such as:

 Non-Compete Agreements